-Qatar defiant as demands deadline approaches
+Qatar gets extra 48 hours to meet Saudi demands

 He said he foresaw a role for US and European states to monitor any future agreement with Qatar in the areas of finance, refuge, incitement and political support for terrorists.

-The monitors would check Qatar was working to ensure that; money did not reach terrorists; legal process was taken against designated terrorists living in Qatar; Al Jazeera and others did not incite terrorism or extremism and that terror groups were not aided politically by or from Qatar, Gargash said.
+The monitors would check Qatar was working to ensure that money did not reach terrorists; legal process was taken against designated terrorists living in Qatar; Al Jazeera and others did not incite terrorism or extremism; and that terror groups were not aided politically by or from Qatar, Gargash said.

 Russia